jsc604/gfinity-GDM/README.md

 - The data is fetched serverside and rendered using SSR.

 - I chose to use a table to display the data because makes the most sense as it has a header with all the data below.

-&emsp;This could have been achieved with a graph or just flexblox instead.
+- This could have been achieved with a graph or just flexblox instead.

 - Added a link styling to each individual players names.
 Clicking it will take you to the individial players details page.